 Elderly workers in West-Germany enjoy substantial employment protection in the period under investigation which is codified in the German law for dismissal protection.
-In practice, it is very difficult to lay off elderly employees with long elapsed employment duration.
+In practice, it is very difficult to lay off older employees with a certain tenure level.
 The risk of unemployment for this group of individuals should therefore be quite low.
-It is also important to mention that since 1986 there exists the possibility for elderly unemployed (currently aged
+It is also important to mention that since 1986 there is a pool of elderly unemployed (currently aged 59 or above) who receive unemployment benefits - irrespective of their entitlement based on their employment history - if they commit not to search for a new job.
+Elderly unemployed therefore have the option to receive unemployment benefits until they are entitled for transfers from the pensions system and during this period they are not counted as unemployed in the official statistics.